ossf/criticality_score/README.md

 ### Authentication

-Before running criticality score, you need to
+Before running criticality score, you need to:

+- For GitHub repos, you need to
 [create a GitHub access token](https://docs.github.com/en/free-pro-team@latest/developers/apps/about-apps#personal-access-tokens) and set it in environment variable `GITHUB_AUTH_TOKEN`.
 This helps to avoid the GitHub's